luk400/vim-jukit/README.md

 let g:jukit_shell_cmd = 'ipython3'
 "    - Specifies the command used to start a shell in the output split.
 Can also be an absolute path.
 Can also be any other shell command, e.g. `R`, `julia`, etc. (note that output saving is only possible for ipython) let g:jukit_terminal = ''
 "   - Terminal to use.
 Can be one of '', 'kitty', 'vimterm', 'nvimterm' or 'tmux'.
-If '' is given then will try to detect terminal let g:jukit_auto_output_hist = 0
+If '' is given then will try to detect terminal (though this might fail, in which case it simply defaults to 'vimterm' or 'nvimterm' - depending on the output of `has("nvim")`) let g:jukit_auto_output_hist = 0
 "   - If set to 1, will create an autocmd with event `CursorHold` to show saved ipython output of current cell in output-history split.
 Might slow down (n)vim significantly, you can use `set updatetime=<number of milliseconds>` to control the time to wait until CursorHold events are triggered, which might improve performance if set to a higher number (e.g. `set updatetime=1000`). let g:jukit_use_tcomment = 0